Topics Courses

 Topics courses often change from term to term.
 Not all topics courses are financial-aid eligible.
 Learn more on the Ineligible Courses List page.

-Fall 2024 Topics Courses
+Summer 2025 Topics Courses

-GESP 0496 Spanish HSE Math Prep (20098) (Taught in Spanish)
+GESP 0496 Spanish HSE Math Prep (CRN 30102) 0 Credit Hours

 (Prerequisites: None)

 This course helps students improve basic math skills in preparation for the Spanish high school equivalency exam.
 Emphasis is placed on critical thinking and problem-solving skills, and delivery of the course is in Spanish.
 Math word problems are used, as well as analytical reading and writing assignments that require logical reasoning.
-Math skills are enhanced by work with whole numbers, fractions, decimals, percentages, ratios and proportions, algebra, measurement, and geometry.
+Math skills are enhanced by work with whole numbers, fractions, decimals, percents, ratios and proportions, algebra, measurement, and geometry.

-GESP 0596 Spanish HSE Language Arts Prep (20099) (Taught in Spanish) 0 Credit Hours
+GESP 0596 Spanish HSE Language Arts Prep (CRN 30103) 0 Credit Hours

 (Prerequisites: None)